Hawaiian Waters Adventure Park

 Getting there:

 island.
-You'll rarely find a rainy day at Hawaiian Waters.
+You'll rarely find a rainy day at Wet-n-Wild Hawaii.
 The park is conveniently located just off

 the H-1 Highway.
 The site is on the mountain or mauka side of H-1 on Farrington Highway, approximately